 Options include the Lolo to Hamilton round-trip bike ride on the Bitterroot Trail and a shorter family ride.
 Benefits the eyesight programs of the Lions Clubs of Missoula and Bitterroot Valley.
 Date: June

 The Leonard C. Ferguson Cancer Center in Freeport, Illinois, is the beneficiary of the Bike Tour for Cancer.
 The annual ride offers route options of 20, 30, 75 or 105 miles on lightly traveled roads in northwestern Illinois.
 Date: June

 Bo Jackson leads this charity bike ride of 22 or 62 miles to raise funds for the Governor’s Emergency Relief Fund.
 The Heisman Trophy winner created the ride in response to the deadly tornado outbreak of April 2011.
 Starts on campus of Auburn University.
 Date: April

 Brain Injury Alliance (Connecticut)

-Tour of Lights Bike-a-Thon 2012 This charity bike ride provides options of 62 miles or 25 miles to raise funds for the Brain Injury Alliance of Connecticut, which supports brain-injured clients and their families.
-Starts at Eastern Point Beach, Groton.
-Date: May 5, 2012.
+Tour of Lights Bike for Thought This charity bike ride provides options of 62 miles or 25 miles to raise funds for the Brain Injury Alliance of Connecticut, which supports brain-injured clients and their families.
+Date: May

 Cross-country bicycle tours raise funds for the James Miller MS Clinic in Charlottesville, VA.
-Three choices — TransAmerica, Pacific Coast and Northern Tier.
-Date: Tours begin late May and early June 2013.
+Four choices — Northern Tier, Southern Tier, TransAmerica and Tour Divide.
+Date: Tours begin late May and early June

 C’oeur d’Fondo (C’oeur d’Alene, Idaho)